Wednesday, September 11, 2019

 Yes, Worries

-Firstly, in the name of simplicity, I shall refer to you as Duckfart because I have no idea what your stupid name actually is.
+Firstly, in the name of simplicity, I shall refer to you as Duckfart, because I have no idea what your stupid name actually is.

-Dearest Duckfart:
+Dear Duckfart:

 This made me think of how annoying it is when people say, 'Are you walking your dog or is your dog walking you LOLOLOLOLzzz!!!!!11’, so I was furious before even seeing you.

-Then you appeared, Duckfart.
+And then you appeared, Duckfart.

 Instead of trying to help your friend who was being doghandled, you ran around the door to hold it open as if I was royalty.